What’s in my Homelab – 2024 Edition

 The Heart of My Homelab: Hardware Specs

-My homelab is built around a robust Supermicro 2U server, equipped with dual Intel E5 2680v4 processors and a whopping 512 GB of RAM.
+My homelab is built around a robust Supermicro CSE-829U X10DRU-i+ LGA2011-3 4X 10GbE 4X NVME 24X SFF Rack Server equipped with dual Intel E5 2680v4 processors and a whopping 512 GB of RAM.
 Storage is handled by a combination of 4x 1 TB NVMe drives and 6x 960 GB SATA SSDs, configured in ZFS RAIDZ1 and RAIDZ2 for enhanced data integrity and performance.
-This powerhouse provides the perfect foundation for a versatile and high-performance virtualization environment.
+This server provides the perfect foundation for a versatile and high-performance virtualization environment while keeping the energy costs as low as possible.

 Virtualization with Proxmox